 Further, all drivers must yield to the right-of-way of visually impaired pedestrians carrying a cane or using a guide or personal care dog.
 Failure to do so can result in fines.Establishing Negligence When a Pedestrian is Hit Crossing Outside the Crosswalk

 Though pedestrians are expected to yield the right of way to traffic when crossing outside the crosswalk, the operators of motor vehicles have a duty to exercise due care to avoid collision with a pedestrian.
 As such, if a pedestrian is crossing a roadway that does not have a crosswalk, and a motorist suddenly approaches and hits the pedestrian, that motorist may be found negligent.

 Negligence is a complex issue, and can be particularly so in incidences involving accidents outside the crosswalk.
 Both pedestrians and drivers must exercise reasonable care, and it will be up to the court to determine what role each party played in the accident.

 Maine is a comparative negligence state, in which the plaintiff’s fault for the accident will not operate as a far to recovery.
 Rather, a plaintiff’s recovery will be reduced by his or her percentage of fault.Peter Thompson & Associates: Tackling Even the Most Complex Pedestrian Accident Cases

 If you have been injured while crossing the road, the Maine law firm of Peter Thompson & Associates will provide the zealous, experienced, and intelligent representation you need to obtain a maximum recovery.
 Our pedestrian accident attorneys have decades of experience in the field, and can tackle even the most complex of accident cases.
-Call us today at 1 (800) 804-2004 to schedule a free initial consultation.
+Call us today at 1 (800) 804-2004 to schedule an initial consultation.